Geometric bijections between spanning subgraphs and orientations of a graph: Introduction

-In order to extend the geometric bijection, we make use of two kinds of tiling related to the zonotope $Z_D$.
-First we use copies of $Z_D$ to tile its ambient space $\im D$, which is $\mathbb{R}^2$ in this example; see Figure~\ref{F3}(a).
+In order to extend the BBY bijection, we make use of two kinds of tiling related to the zonotope $Z_D$.
+First we use copies of $Z_D$ to tile its ambient space $\im_\mathbb{R}(D)$, which is $\mathbb{R}^2$ in this example; see Figure~\ref{F3}(a).
 It can be proved that two adjacent copies of $Z_D$ differ by a sum of disjoint directed cocycles\footnote{Strictly speaking, they differ by $D\cdot \overrightarrow{C^*}$, where $\overrightarrow{C^*}$ is a sum of disjoint directed cocycles (viewed as $\{0,\pm 1\}$-vectors). }.
 The direction $w^*$ induces a decomposition of $\mathbb{R}^2$ into \emph{half-open cells}\footnote{A half-open cell is a Minkowski sum of linear independent half-open line segments.}, each of which contains a unique lattice point.
 Note that the three half-open cells in the original copy $Z_D$ correspond to the three spanning trees and the lattice points they contain are $(\sigma,\sigma^*)$-compatible orientations.
-Now we restrict the tiling of $\mathbb{R}^2$ to $Z_D$ and hence get the second kind of tiling, which is a decomposition of the zonotope into half-open cells; see Figure~\ref{F3}(b).
+Now we restrict the half-open decomposition of $\mathbb{R}^2$ to $Z_D$ and hence get the second kind of tiling, which is a decomposition of the zonotope into half-open cells; see Figure~\ref{F3}(b).
 In the tiling, each half-open cell contains a unique lattice point, which corresponds to a $\sigma$-compatible orientation and the vectors that generate the half-open cell correspond to a forest.
 Hence we get a map from the set of $\sigma$-compatible orientations to the set of forests; see Figure~\ref{F4}.
 It is easy to see that this map is $\varphi_{\sigma,\sigma^*}$ defined as in Theorem~\ref{th}(2).
 This geometric approach will be treated rigorously in Section~\ref{geometric}.

-\begin{Rem} In this paper, the two kinds of tiling are not original, but their usage in the context of geometric bijections is original.
-For the space tiling zonotopes, see \cite[Theorem 1]{DG}; for the decomposition of the zonotope into half-open cells, see \cite[Lemma 2.1]{S}.
+\begin{Rem} In this paper, the two kinds of tiling are not original.
+For the space tiling zonotopes, see \cite[Theorem 2]{DG}; for the decomposition of the zonotope into half-open cells, see \cite[Lemma 2.1]{S}.
+Also see \cite[Section 5.6]{Yuen2} for another application of the space tiling zonotopes in the context of the BBY bijections.

 \end{Rem}